 Are there benefits to treating subclinical hypothyroidism?

 In subclinical (latent) hypothyroidism, the thyroid gland is still producing enough thyroid hormones.
-But abnormal amounts of other substances in the blood suggest that the thyroid hormone levels are starting to go down.
-It is still unclear whether there are benefits to treating subclinical hypothyroidism.
+That’s why it doesn’t cause any noticeable symptoms.
+But the levels of certain substances in the blood can show that the thyroid gland isn’t working properly.
+It is unclear whether there are benefits to treating subclinical hypothyroidism.